Flavor changing Flavon decay $\phi\to tc$ ($\phi=H_F,\,A_F$) at the High Luminosity Large Hadron Collider: Search for decays at the HL-LHC

-The kinematic analysis was done via MadAnalysis5 and for detector simulations we use Delphes \cite{deFavereau:2013fsa}.
-As far as the jet reconstruction we use the jet finding package FastJet \cite{Cacciari:2011ma} and the anti-$k_T$ algorithm.
-We include also the following tagging and misstagging efficiences.
-We consider the $b$-tagging efficiency $\epsilon_b=50\%$ and to account for the probability that a $c$-jet is misstagged as a $b$-jet, we consider $\epsilon_c=14\%$, whereas for any other jet we use $\epsilon_j=1\%$.
+The kinematic analysis was done via \texttt{MadAnalysis5} \cite{Conte:2012fm} and for detector simulations we use \texttt{Delphes} \cite{deFavereau:2013fsa}.
+As far as the jet reconstruction, we use the jet finding package \texttt{FastJet} \cite{Cacciari:2011ma} and the anti-$k_T$ algorithm \cite{Cacciari:2008gp}.
+We include also the tagging and misstagging efficiencies $b$-tagging efficiency $\epsilon_b=90\%$ and to account for the probability that a $c$-jet is miss tagged as a $b$-jet we consider $\epsilon_c=10\%$, whereas for any other jet we use $\epsilon_j=1\%$.

-We now compute the signal significance $N_S/\sqrt{N_S+N_B}$, where $N_S$ ($N_B$) are the number of signal (background) events once the kinematic cuts were applied.
-We show in Fig. the contour plots of the signal significance as a function of the HL-LHC luminosity and the $CP$-odd flavon mass.
-We use the values for the model parameters shown in the Table \ref{TablaParametros} and consider the two scenarios described above for $\tilde{Z}_{tc}$. {We can conclude that scenario (a) would require an integrated luminosity of the order of 2000 fb$^{-1}$ to claim evidence of the $CP-$odd Flavon decay $A_F\to tc$ for $m_{A_F}$ in the $\sim 300-400$ GeV interval, whereas scenario (b) is more promising as it would require an integrated luminosity of about $1000$ fb$^{-1}$ ($1800$ fb$^{-1}$) for $m_{A_F}=200$ $(500)$ GeV.
-By increasing the integrated luminosity by at least $50\%$ a cross-check could be performed.
-We can also observe that at the end of the HL-LHC era the $A_F\to tc$ signal would reach a significance as large as $\sim 8\sigma$ as long the proper kinematic cuts are applied. }
+We now compute the signal significance $\mathcal{S}=N_S/\sqrt{N_S+N_B}$, where $N_S$ ($N_B$) are the number of signal (background) events once the kinematic cuts were applied.
+We show in Figs. \ref{significance1}-\ref{significance3} the contour plots of the signal significance as a function of $m_{A_F}$ and the integrated luminosity for the BMP1-BMP3, respectively, as shown in Table \ref{TablaBMP}.
+The results for the case of the $CP$-even Flavon $H_F$, as well as the \texttt{MadGraph} files, will be shown upon request.